 Mass Care Shelter

-Even though mass care shelters often provide water, food, medicine and basic sanitary facilities, you should plan to take your disaster supplies kit with you so you will have the supplies you require.
+Mass care shelters provide life sustaining services to disaster survivors.
+Even though mass care shelters often provide water, food, medicine and basic sanitary facilities, you should plan to take your emergency supply kit with you so you will have the supplies you need.
 Mass care sheltering can involve living with many people in a confined space, which can be difficult and unpleasant.
-To avoid conflicts in the stressful situation, it is important to cooperate with shelter managers and others assisting them.
-Keep in mind that alcoholic beverages and weapons are forbidden in emergency shelters and smoking is restricted.

-Search for open shelters by texting SHELTER and a Zip Code to 43362 (4FEMA).
-Ex: Shelter 01234 (standard rates apply)
+Search for open shelters by texting SHELTER and your ZIP code to 43362.
+Example: Shelter 01234 (standard rates apply).

 - Bring your family and pets inside.